-The Company is exposed to foreign currency fluctuations on foreign currency assets/ liabilities and forecasted cash flows denominated in foreign currency.
-The Company follows established risk management policies, including the use of derivatives to hedge foreign currency assets/ liabilities and foreign currency forecasted cash flows.
+The Company is exposed to foreign currency fluctuations on foreign currency assets/ liabilities and certain Highly Probable Forecast Exposures (HPFE) denominated in foreign currency.
+The Company follows established risk management policies, including the use of derivatives to hedge foreign currency assets/ liabilities and HPFE.
+The Company regularly reviews its foreign exchange forward positions both on a standalone basis and in conjunction with its underlying foreign currency related exposures.
+Hence, the movement in Mark To Market (MTM) of the hedge contracts undertaken for such exposures is likely to be offset by contra movements in the underlying exposures values.
+However, till the point of time that the HPFE becomes an on-balance sheet exposure, the changes in MTM of the hedge contracts will impact the Balance Sheet of the Company.
+The Company monitors the potential risk arising out of the market factors like exchange rates on a regular basis.
 The counter party in these derivative instruments is a bank and the Company considers the risks of non-performance by the counterparty as non-material.
+For on balance sheet exposures, the Company monitors the risks on net unhedged exposures.